 On October 26, 2018, we and a syndicate of banks, led by Citibank, N.A., as agent, entered into the Second Amended and Restated Loan and Security Agreement (the "Second A&R Credit Agreement", which we also refer to as "our credit facility").
-Available funding commitments to us under the Second A&R Credit Agreement, subject to certain conditions, total up to \$150.0 million, with a \$20.0 million sublimit for swingline borrowings and a \$15.0 million sublimit for the issuance of letters of credit.
-Under certain circumstances, we have the right to increase the Second A&R Credit Facility by an amount not to exceed \$100.0 million.
-As of December 31, 2019, we did not have an outstanding debt balance under the Second A&R Credit Facility, and availability was \$143.3 million.
-We were in compliance with all covenants as of December 31, 2019.
+Available funding commitments to us under our credit facility, subject to certain conditions, total up to \$150.0 million, with a \$20.0 million sublimit for swingline borrowings and a \$15.0 million sublimit for the issuance of letters of credit.
+Under certain circumstances, we have the right to increase our credit facility by an amount not to exceed \$100.0 million.
+In March 2020, we drew down \$143.0 million under our credit facility as a precautionary measure to provide increased liquidity and preserve financial flexibility in light of the worldwide decline in business activity resulting from the COVID-19 pandemic.
+By October 2020, we repaid the entire balance on our credit facility from available working capital.
+As of December 31, 2020, availability under the Second A&R Credit Facility was \$142.8 million.